Sławomir Rawicz: Postwar life

 After the war he settled in Sandiacre, Derbyshire, England, and worked at the Nottingham Design Centre.
 He married Marjorie Gregory née Needham in 1947; they had five children.
 In the early 1970s he became a technician at the Architectural Ceramics course at Nottingham Trent University School of Art and Design.
 A heart attack forced him into early retirement in 1975.
-He lived a quiet life with his family, giving public talks and answering fan mail, until his death on 5 April 2004.
+He lived a quiet life with his family, giving public talks and answering fan mail, until his death, aged 88, on 5 April 2004.

 Three weeks after Harold Nicolson reviewed The Long Walk for The Observer, the newspaper published a short article entitled "Long Walker", in response to readers' questions about Rawicz's postwar life.
 In addition to the familiar biographical details to 1956, presumably supplied by author or publisher, the article added: "About his real name he preserves secrecy".

 The Long Walk

 The Long Walk was ghost-written by Ronald Downing based on conversations with Rawicz.
 It was released in the UK in 1956 and has sold over half a million copies worldwide and has been translated into 25 languages.
-The Readers Book Club edition (1958), and the "concise" version (ed.
-S. H. Burton) brought out by Longmans and Green in their Heritage of Literature Series for schools (1960), helped popularise the book.
+The Readers Book Club edition (1958), and the "concise" version (edited by S. H. Burton) brought out by Longmans and Green in their Heritage of Literature Series for schools (1960), helped popularise the book.
 The "concise" edition went out of print in the late 1980s.

 The film The Way Back (released in late 2010), directed by Peter Weir, was inspired by the story.

 Over the years, numerous critics of the book have challenged its authenticity and accuracy, including Peter Fleming (Ian Fleming's brother), Eric Shipton, and Hugh E. Richardson, a British diplomat stationed in Lhasa.